vanttec/teleop_twist_keyboard/README.md

 # teleop_twist_keyboard
-Generic Keyboard Teleop for ROS
+Generic Keyboard Teleoperation for ROS

 #Launch
 To run: `rosrun teleop_twist_keyboard teleop_twist_keyboard.py`

 #Usage
 ```
-Reading from the keyboard  and Publishing to Twist!
+This node takes keypresses from the keyboard and publishes them as Twist
+messages.
+It works best with a US keyboard layout.
 ---------------------------
 Moving around:
    u    i    o